a-muetze/influence-of-shape-texture-color-learning-semseg/README.md

 # On the influence of shape, texture and color for learning semantic segmentation
-Official repository of the Paper "On the Influence of Shape, Texture and Color for Learning Semantic Segmentation"
+Official repository of the Paper "On the Influence of Shape, Texture and Color for Learning Semantic Segmentation" accapted at ECAI 2025.

 The code includes the cue decomposition procedures, our python configurations and dataset splits.